reema0814/Azure-Synapse-Analytics-Day/00-setup-workspace.md

 3. If the name used for the linked service to `PrimaryStorage` is not `asadatalake01`, replace the `properties.linkedServiceName.referenceName` value in JSON with the actual name of the linked service.

 4. Save and publish the dataset.
-Optionally, you can publish all datasets at once, at the end of the import procedure.
+Optionally, you can publish all datasets at once at the end of the import procedure.

 The following datasets pointing to `PrimaryStorage` must be imported: